vizoros/peer/README.md

 ![](vizoros-logo-smaller.png)

-# Distribute smaller container images
+# Distribute smaller container images (example reduced image size by 84%+)
 My MacBookPro from 2015 is 8 years old.
 I'm sure your experience will be better.
 ![](vizoros-optimized-mysql.gif)
-# Fast decentralized concurrent container image pulls
+# Fast decentralized concurrent container image pulls (example is pulling 77 simultaneously in less than 18 seconds)
 ![](vizoros-concurrent-fast-pulls.gif)

 # Prerequiste software required